Jalyn Gaines Obituary (2020) - The Daily Herald

 Jalyn Tre' Gaines

 Columbia - Jalyn Tre' Gaines was born May 24,1993 in Columbia, TN to the late Elder Ronald Gaines and Cheryl Russell-Gaines.
-He entered into enternal rest on Saturday November 21,2020 at Southern Hills Hospital Surrounded by his family.
+He entered into eternal rest on Saturday, November 21, 2020 at Southern Hills Hospital Surrounded by his family.

 He was preceded in death by his father Elder Ronald Gaines and grandparents Dec.
 James Russell, Mother Gracie Russell, uncles Donald Russell, Harold Russell, Greg Bone.